14Dec

 One common effect of H. pylori is adrenal dysfunction (aka adrenal fatigue).
 Your adrenal glands produce hormones that allow your body to work through stressful situations.
 After prolonged periods of stress, such as from having an H. pylori infection, you can experience adrenal burnout symptoms including fatigue, brain fog, or widespread inflammation.

-Participating in our personalized Adrenal Reboot Program can help to reset your stress response system, reduce inflammation, and alleviate symptoms of burnout.
-Another option is our app-based Adrenal Cleanse protocol, more suitable for those who feel they need less personalized support.
+Sign up for a Comprehensive Root-Cause Analysis to participate in our Gut-Hormone Detox program to reset your stress response system, reduce inflammation, and alleviate symptoms of burnout.
+Another option is our app-based Adrenal Cleanse diet protocol, for an adrenal reboot.
 We also recommend testing for possible food allergies and sensitivities.
 It’s possible that consuming certain foods results in additional, unnecessary inflammation within your body.

 Stage 2: Treatment phase – Eliminating H. pylori